newlight77/robot-flower-princess-api/docs/TESTING_GUIDE.md

 **If you want to understand test coverage:**

 1. **Start here**: [Overview](#overview) - See the big picture
-   - Understand we have 50 tests running in < 1 second
+   - Understand we have 165 tests running in ~1.5 seconds
    - See test distribution (unit, integration, feature)

 2. **Then review**: Feature-specific sections